padas-lab-de/pypadre/doc/source/config.rst

 #.
 Use **get_config_param** command to get value of given param

    * param: name of attribute
+   * section: name of the section, if its None then default section will be used

 #.
 Use **set_config_param** command to set value of given param

-   * param: must me be a tuple of key value pair
+   * param: must be a tuple of key value pair
+   * section: name of the section, if its None then default section will be used

 #.
-Use **get_config_params** command to get list of all params
+Use **list_config_params** command to get list of all params for given section
-#.
-Use **authenticate** to set new token in config.
-If no params are provided default settings will be used

-   * url: Url of server api default None
-   * user: User name on server default None
-   * passwd: Password for given user default None
+    * section: name of the section